rachanansharma0805-del/exam-anomaly-detection-1/Evaluation.md

 ## Conclusion
 - The detection and tracking pipeline functions correctly
 - Logs are generated reliably
-- Performance issues and limitations are clearly identified
+- Performance issues and limitations are clearly identified.

-This evaluation confirms that the system is ready to move into **Week 3**, where pose estimation and anomaly detection will be added on top of the validated tracking pipeline.